2023 NCAA DIII men's soccer championship: Bracket, schedule

 The tournament consists of a classic 64-team field, dedicating 41 slots to automatic qualifiers and the remaining 23 berths to at-large candidates chosen by the selection committee.
 Four semifinalists will advance to Kerr Stadium in Salem, Virginia, where Roanoke College will host the final two rounds of the tournament on Dec.
 1 and Dec.
 3.

-Most recently, second-round action wrapped up Sunday, and the tournament will resume this weekend with sectional play.
-Check out all the matchups on the tournament bracket below:
+Most recently, the third round wrapped up Saturday, and sectionals will conclude Sunday with with the quarterfinal action.
+Check out all the matchups below, along with the tournament bracket:

 CLICK OR TAP HERE TO SEE THE INTERACTIVE BRACKET